PitkinCounty/GDAL-TIF-Compressor/README.md

 ## Release Process
-The source code for this project is currently located on Andrew Shewmaker’s desktop.
-Moving the code to a centralized location should be a high priority.
-When changes are made to the source code, the application can be ‘published’/’deployed’ by distributing the JAR file from the ../dist/ directory.
-While the project is only ready for internal use Andrew will distribute the JAR file by copying it to a network drive.
-If the application is released for public/general use, we could provide access from PCIN.
+The source code for this project was checked into this GitHub Repo upon initial release, and will be updated as this documentation is complete.

+Build with NetBeans IDE, the project can be ‘published’/’deployed’ by distributing the JAR file from the ../dist/ directory (or this GitHub Repo).

-Future Development
+### Future Development
 This section is used to document requests for additional features and/or bug fixes.
+# * confirm that GDAL_Libraries are embeded in this .jar executable
-Recursive Option
+*Recursive Option
-Review “file exists” logic.
+*Review “file exists” logic.
 We could ask the user?
-Implement ‘Cancel’ functionality while loop is running Option to open output directory upon completion
+* Implement ‘Cancel’ functionality while loop is running
+* Option to open output directory upon completion
-Add some compression statistics to Log
+* Add some compression statistics to Log
-When input directory is set, we can count number of TIFF files, then use that number to estimate total time required, and make decisions about warning the user
+* When input directory is set, we can count number of TIFF files, then use that number to estimate total time required, and make decisions about warning the user

 Final State: Application is stable and available on PCIN including clear documentation Is there a way to embed the GDAL python (or java) commands in our code?
 Such that deploying the GDAL_Translator does not require any prerequisites?